 Beans: The Magical Fruit

-You can cook beans in an Insta-Pot, stovetop, or slow cooker, which is my preferred method because they cook up super soft and perfect every time.
-Properly cooked beans are soft to the touch and almost creamy.
-Any bit of crunch or bite in the beans means they are not cooked well, and your tummy might suffer the consequences.
+And that proper soaking and cooking is the key to enjoying beans, and not suffering digestive distress often associated with ‘the magical fruit.’
+Beans (except lentils and mung beans) need to be soaked for at least 8 hours, and then cooked until totally soft.
+You can cook in an Insta-Pot, stovetop, or slow cooker, which is my preferred method because they cook up super soft and perfect every time.
+Properly cooked beans are soft to the touch, and almost creamy.
+Any bit of crunch of bite in the beans means they are not cooked well, and your tummy might suffer the consequences.

 Another awesome way to enjoy beans is with bean-based noodles.
 I’ve seen noodles made from soy, adzuki, mung, and (my favorite, for the wild dark color) black bean noodles.
 These are gluten-free noodles that are packed with protein and are a nice alternative whether you’re eating gluten-free or not.